Start a conversation

 Suasi Island, Peru

 Suasi Island is the only privately-owned island in Lake Titicaca.
-Far away from Puno, just off the lake’s northeastern shore, the exclusive Isla Suasi resort is the perfect retreat for anyone who wants to truly disconnect.
+Far away from Puno, just off the lake’s northeastern shore, the exclusive Isla Suasi resort is the perfect retreat for anyone who wants to get away from it all.
 Unwind with a spa treatment or take a rest on a lounge chair in the garden overlooking the lake.
 With nature just outside your room, there’s no better way to revel in its beauty than paddling out on a kayak or hiking to the lookout point at Itapilluni Hill.

 Isla del Sol, Bolivia